minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 #pagebreak()

 = Models
+Why use which models? first LPM because....
+#quote(
+  attribution: [Selling @Selling2023],
+)[Another aspect to consider is that the outcome variable is dichotomous.
+That calls for the use of logistic regressions.
+However, logistic regression makes it difficult to interpret results substantially or compare models with different independent variables.
+That is because, as Mood (2010) tells us, logistic effect measures reflect unobserved heterogeneity, even when the omitted variables are uncorrelated with the independent variables.
+According to her, a possible solution to this problem is to run linear probability models (LPMs).
+LPMs usually fit about as well as logistic models, even in the case of nonlinearities (Long 1997).]

+- still use Logit/Probit for robustness...
 == Linear Probability Model with Individual Fixed Effects
 - compare results aggregate contributions and time related contributions (6 mo. prior to vote)